tdwg/geoschemes/marine/background_v3_2025-07.md

 official reference list of all marine organisms present in the country, issued in 2017 (but unfortunately withdrawn in 2020).

 Another well-established regional scheme is Australia’s “Integrated Marine and Coastal Regionalisation of Australia” (IMCRA 4.0).
 There are only seven (the states) Level 4 units (the states) in the terrestrial WGSRPD scheme but the marine realm is complex.
 No less than 18 MEOW are defined in Australian waters (Spalding et al., 2007).
 An alternative scheme is provided with the “Integrated Marine and Coastal Regionalisation of Australia” (IMCRA 4.0)and 41 regions in the marine IMCRA 4.0 <https://www.environment.gov.au/system/files/resources/2660e2d2-7623-459d-bcab-1110265d2c86/files/map1-pb.pdf>, which departs from an other EEZ-based schemes by considering separately the shallow coastal regions and the remainder of the EEZ.
 However, it has the advantage of being a coherent system whose outer boundaries are exactly coincident with Australian EEZ.
 The designation of six marine regions (North, Coral Sea, Temperate East, South-east, South-west and North-west) defined in support of the Environment Protection and Biodiversity Conservation Act was supposedly informed (Evans et al. 2016) by the provincial bioregions identified as part of the IMCRA 4.0, but the boundaries are not coincident, the “transition zones” recognized in the IMCRA scheme are arbitrarily split and the scheme even departs from traditional Australian marine biogeographical regions (Poore & O’Hara 2007).
-Important is to respect the contrast between temperate and tropical parts (map 5, from Gaylard et al. 2020).
+The important point here is to respect the contrast between temperate and tropical parts.
 IMCRA regions are used for display in the Australian Faunal Directory <https://biodiversity.org.au/afd/home>, whereas Atlas of Living Australia (Belbin et al. 2021, <https://www.ala.org.au/>) uses only point data for the display on species factsheets but uses the IMCRA regions as bounding box for search within an area <http://regions.ala.org.au/#rt=States+and+territories>
 A further reason for adopting them IMCRA regions as Level 4 units is that, despite their number, their extension is similar to that of Level 4 units in many other parts of the World (average surface ca. 244,000 km<sup>2</sup>).